dtro-devuk/KnowledgeBase/JavaScript-Frameworks/React-JS/ReactJS.md

 Its an extension of React and is syntactic sugar.
 Its used with React to describe what the UX should look like.
-Its a bit like a template lang, but with the full poYour of JavaScript.
+Its a bit like a template lang, but with the full power of JavaScript.

 ```
     <div>